elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 1. AWS reads the bucket policy and validates if all the principals in the policy exist.
 If any of the principals fail to validate, you get the error "Invalid Principal in Policy"
 1. AWS converts all the principal ARNs into a special backend representation:
     1. For users and roles, it looks up the user/role arn and converts them into a "Principal ID".
-    1. For AWS accounts, it looks up the AWS account number and converts it into a Canonical ID.
+    1. For AWS accounts, it looks up the AWS account number (or Canonical ID) and converts it into some internal representation.
+    1. This conversion *does not happen inside Condition Keys*, only in the Principal section.
 1. AWS stores the converted bucket policy.

 When you want to see a bucket policy:
-1. AWS reads the bucket policy and converts all the special backend representation IDs back into ARNs.
+1. AWS reads the bucket policy and converts all the special backend representation IDs in the Principal section back into ARNs.
 If any conversion fails (e.g. a user no longer exists), it skips it.
 1. AWS displays to you the resulting bucket policy.

-These behaviors are specific for bucket policies.
-Other types of resource-based policies may or may not behave completely differently (like SecretsManager resource policies or assume role policies).
+~~These behaviors are specific for bucket policies.
+Other types of resource-based policies may or may not behave completely differently (like SecretsManager resource policies or assume role policies).~~

+These behaviors "should" apply for *all resource policies*.

 ### AWS's internal representation

 All users have an internal unique ID, called a "Principal ID" (of the form `AIDAxxxxxxxxxxxxxxxxx`), that is distinct from the ARN of the user.

 All accounts have a unique ID called a "Canonical ID" that is distinct from the account number (but behaves the exact same).
+The account number is preferred by AWS over the Canonical ID.
+In fact, if you put in a Canonical ID in a bucket policy, AWS will display the account number next time you open the policy.

 What you see | What AWS stores internally
 --- | ---
-`arn:aws:iam::123456789012:user/SomeUser` | `AIDAxxxxxxxxxxxxxxxxx` (a user Principal ID) `arn:aws:iam::123456789012:role/SomeRole` | `AROAxxxxxxxxxxxxxxxxx` (a role Principal ID) `arn:aws:iam::123456789012:root` | `1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef` (a Canonical ID)
+`arn:aws:iam::123456789012:user/SomeUser` | `AIDAxxxxxxxxxxxxxxxxx` (a user Principal ID) `arn:aws:iam::123456789012:role/SomeRole` | `AROAxxxxxxxxxxxxxxxxx` (a role Principal ID) `arn:aws:iam::123456789012:root` | A unique identifier per account (that is not the Canonical ID)

 Further reading: